scm-manager/gradle-smp-plugin/README.md

 }
 ```

-If you want to declare a dependency to an other SCM-Manager plugin a special configuration is required:
+If you want to declare a dependency to another SCM-Manager plugin a special configuration is required:

 ```groovy
 dependencies {